-Christmas Mantel: Colourful and fun with a boho vibe, this Anthropologie inspired mantel is so much fun!
+Christmas Fireplace Mantel: Colourful pastel with a boho vibe, this Anthropologie inspired mantel is so much fun!

 I’m joining in with 35 other amazing blogging friends as part of the Seasonal Simplicity Christmas Series.
 Be sure to check out the end of this post for all the links to all the mantels.

 I actually did something very similar to this mantel last year, but it was all in black and white -you can see it here.
-This year we added a little colour!
+This year we added a little colour with all the pretty pastels!
 And I have to say that this mantel feels so cheerful and happy.
 It’s really making me want to be in this room more than usual.
 What could be better than decor that makes you want to linger because it’s so joyful?

 Deer Head Makeover